 When it comes to Windows 10, there are a couple of things that bug most people.
-The first one is the automatic updates, which you can pause.
-The second one is the automatic driver installation.
-For the most part, automatic driver installation is not a problem and works fine for a vast majority of people.
-In fact, for the past couple of years, other than the graphics driver, I haven't installed any driver manually.
+The first one is the automatic updates, which you can pause, and the second one is the automatic driver installation.
+For the most part, automatic driver installation is not a problem and works fine for many people.
+In fact, for the past few years, other than the graphics driver, I haven’t installed any driver manually.
 Windows 10 automatically downloaded all the relevant drivers and installed them for me.

 However, there might be situations where the automatic driver installation is not desired.
-Those situations include but not limited to buggy drivers, wrong drivers, outdated drivers, incompatible drivers, etc. In those situations, you can disable automatic driver installation on Windows 10.
-Here's how.
+Those situations include but are not limited to buggy drivers, wrong drivers, outdated drivers, incompatible drivers, etc. In those situations, you can disable automatic driver installation in Windows 10.
+Here’s how.

-There are multiple ways to disable automatic driver installation on Windows 10.
-All methods shown below achieve the same thing.
-So, follow the one you are comfortable.
-That being said, if you are on a Pro or Enterprise version of Windows then follow the second method.
+There are multiple ways to disable automatic driver installation in Windows 10.
+All the methods shown below achieve the same thing.
+So, follow the one you are comfortable with.
+That being said, if you are on a Pro or Enterprise version of Windows, then follow the second method.

 1. Stop Automatic Driver Install via Device Installation Settings